brycedbjork/instapush/README.md

 **Stop repeating git commands and writing useless commit messages**

-In the terminal of a git repo, run command `push` to:
+In the terminal of a git repo, run:

-- Stage all changes
+- `push` to stage, commit, and push changes
-- Summarize changes into a commit message (using GPT-4.1-nano)
+- `commit` to stage and commit changes (without pushing)

-- Commit and push changes
+Both commands automatically summarize changes into a commit message using GPT-4.1-nano.

 ## Setup